-Actual emissions from refrigerants in refrigerators and freezers are determined on the basis of consumption adjusted for imports and exports of HFCs.
+Actual emissions from refrigerants in refrigerators and freezers are determined based on consumption adjusted for imports and exports of HFCs.
 The calculation assumes that the refrigerant is removed and treated upon disposal so that no emission occurs (see appendix 3).
-The table below shows actual emissions from refrigerators/freezers in 2022, 2023 and 2030.
+The table below shows actual emissions from refrigerators/freezers in 2023, 2024 and 2030.